Priscillia Ludosky: Yellow vest leadership

 Ludosky is one of the best known leaders of the movement.
 She and Drouet set themselves up as leaders and guaranteers of the movement.
 Ludosky claims legitimacy as a leader because of the 1.19 million people who signed her petition.
 The pair, Ludosky and Drouet, have accused Jacline Mouraud and Benjamin Cauchy of being in the movement in order to hijack it for their own personal and political ambitions.
-Ludosky herself refuses to participate in political parties, though many political parties MPs have contacted her to see if she was interested in joining them.
+Ludosky first refused to participate in political parties, though many political parties MPs have contacted her to see if she was interested in joining them.
+This his not her stance anymore, as she is the 9th candidate within the Europe Ecologie - Les Verts list for the 2024 European Parliament election.

 Praise of Ludosky

 Fellow yellow vest activist have praised Ludosky as being calm under pressure and an effective communicator of their message.
 In December 2018, a poll by Paris-Match resulted in Ludosky being nominated for "Woman of the Year".